What is a detective?

 Types of detectives

 There are many types of detectives, from specific crime specialties with the FBI to local small-town detectives that handle misdemeanors.
 There are also detectives in the private sector used for background checks, help with missing persons, and other help.
-Learn more about private investigators in the specific career guide.

 You’ll find specific roles for all the major crimes within the realm of public detectives.
 Homicide detectives investigate deaths and determine whether or not foul play was involved.
 This role may determine the time and cause of death and help track down witnesses and potential suspects.

-In law enforcement agencies, detectives specialize in crimes like drug trafficking and narcotics, robbery, and fraud.
+In law enforcement agencies, detectives specialize in crimes like drug trafficking, narcotics, robbery, and fraud.
 Gang detectives follow the activities of violent street gangs and help investigate any crimes that may be related to that activity.
 Sometimes, these local detectives partner with the FBI on federal criminal investigations, but the bureau also has its own agents.

 Each law enforcement agency has its own rules and hierarchy for promotions and ranks.
 For detectives, it’s common to complete a few years as an entry-level patrol officer.
 Once you’ve completed the necessary length of time, you can start working towards a promotion.
 Detectives are ranked higher than officers in the force, and in larger cities, there are multiple levels of detectives.
 With experience, you can move up the ranks and eventually oversee the detectives in the unit instead of managing your own caseload.